eigenvivek/polypose/README.md

 PolyPose is a fully deformable 2D/3D registration framework.

-- 🔭 It is effective in both sparse-view and limited-angle registration.
+- 🔭 PolyPose is effective in both **sparse-view** and **limited-angle** registration.
-- 🦾 It accurately solves this highly ill-constrained problem with polyrigid transforms.
+- 🦾 PolyPose accurately solves this highly ill-constrained problem with polyrigid transforms.
+- 🫀 PolyPose has been tested on multiple anatomical structures from different clinical specialties.

 ![PolyPose](.github/polypose.webp)